okonomichiyaki/supercat/095-terminology.md

 # Terminology

 claim
-: open building slot controlled by bot
+: open building slot in a system with bot's loyal pieces

 combat card
 : any card combined with fuel and a weapon, or an Aggression card.